zibasPk/hypermedia-application-2023/README.md

-# Hypermedia Always Just Breaking Requirements
+# Hypermedia All JavaScript, But Really (TypeScript)

 <!--
 |o	o|	Zero or one